ShowcaseMePortfolioist/portfolio-documentation/docs/portfolio.md

 ### Skills

-This sections showcases your skill in an elegant way.
+This section showcases your skills in an elegant way.

 **_Code Example_**